api-platform/docs/deployment/minikube.md

 docker build -t localhost:5000/pwa pwa --target prod
 ```

-Then push the images in the registry installed in Minikube:
+Then push the images in the registry available in minikube:

 ```console
     docker push localhost:5000/php